Gospel Contemplation: Jesus Enters Jerusalem

 Background to the Text

-This passage is taken from the Gospel of Mark, rather than the Gospel of John (which we've been immersed in for much of this Lenten season).
+This passage is taken from the Gospel of Matthew, rather than the Gospel of John (which we've been immersed in for much of this Lenten season).
 In the Palm Sunday liturgy, it is read at the beginning of Mass, before the procession with palms.
 The Gospel during Mass itself is the account of Jesus' passion according to Matthew -- we won't hear John's version until Good Friday.
-The closing lines of Mark's account of Jesus's entry into Jerusalem echo scenes we've been reading from John's Gospel -- the "whole city" asks, "Who is this?" -- much like each of the gospel passages of the last few weeks have explored the question of Jesus' identity.
+The closing lines of Matthew's account of Jesus's entry into Jerusalem echo scenes we've been reading from John's Gospel -- the "whole city" asks, "Who is this?" -- much like each of the gospel passages of the last few weeks have explored the question of Jesus' identity.
 Here the crowd affirms that Jesus is a prophet (and therefore acknowledges that he is one sent by God).
 Unlike the gospel reading from the past few weeks, Jesus does not clarify his identity at this moment.

 Quiet your body and mind